-Schools with Grades 6, 7, and/or 8 An elementary school that includes grade 6 must implement an early warning system to identify students who need additional support to improve school engagement and academic performance (s.1001.42)18)(b)(1).F.S.).
+Schools with Grades 6, 7, and/or 8 An elementary A school that serves any students in Kindergarten through Grade 8 shall includes Grade 6 must implement an early warning system to identify students in such grades who need additional support to improve school engagement and academic performance and stay engaged in school. (s.1001.42)18)(b)(1).F.S.).
 The early warning system must include the following early warning indicators;

-- Attendance below 90 percent regardless of whether it is excused, unexcused or out-of-school suspension; - One or more in-school or out-of-school suspensions; - Course failure in English Language Arts or mathematics; - A level one (1) score on the statewide standardized assessments in English/Language Arts or mathematics; and - Any other additional indicators as defined by the local school district.
+- a.
+Attendance below 90 percent regardless of whether it absence is excused, unexcused or a result of out-of-school suspension; - b.
+One or more suspensions, whether in-school or out-of-school suspensions; - c.
+Course failure in English Language Arts or mathematics during any grading period; and - d.
+A Level one (1) score on the statewide standardized assessments in English Language Arts or mathematics or, for students in Kindergarten through Grade 3, a substantial reading deficiency under s.1008.25(5)(a). and - Any other additional indicators as defined by the local school district.